Release upgrade notes

 The WebAPI endpoints and parameters deprecated during the 7.X release cycle have been removed.
 For a complete list of removed endpoints and parameters see SONAR-15313.

 Scanners require Java 11

 Java 11 is required for SonarQube scanners.
-Use of Java 8 is no longer supported.
-See the documentation on Scanner Environment for more information.
+Java 8 is no longer supported.
+See Scanner environment for more information.

 Support for Internet Explorer 11 dropped